Billie-LS/give_me_cred/README.md

 # **August 2022 Cohort**
 ## *Module 12, Challenge -  Data Science & Machine Learning - Supervised Learning*

-Objective - use various techniques to train and evaluate models with imbalanced classes to identify the creditworthiness of credit applicants.
+Objective - use various techniques to train and evaluate supervised learning models with imbalanced classes to identify the creditworthiness of credit applicants.

-Scenario - Given a dataset of historical lending activity from a peer-to-peer lending services company, use your knowledge of the imbalanced-learn library with a logistic regression model to compare two versions of the dataset and build a model that can identify the creditworthiness of borrowers.
+Scenario - Given a dataset of historical lending activity from a peer-to-peer lending services company, use your knowledge of the imbalanced-learn library with a logistic regression model to compare two versions (imbalanced vs resampled) of the dataset and build a model that can identify the creditworthiness of borrowers.

-Product - Jupyter notebook with both data set versions providing the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Product - Jupyter notebook with both data set versions providing the count of the 'target' classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

 ---
 ## **Methods**